 In case last week’s post didn’t make it obvious, life has gotten kinda busy recently and I’m afraid this blog is going to suffer for it for the next few weeks.
 But don’t despair (I type, desperately clinging to the delusion that anyone out there might actually despair), for the next four weeks I’ll still be writing my usual ravings, but in much shorter, punchier form.

-And to get this show on the road, Australia has a federal election coming up so it’s time to tackle two of the weirder aspect of how our elections work: preferential voting and compulsory voting.
+And to get this show on the road, Australia has a federal election coming up so it’s time to tackle two of the weirder aspects of how our elections work: preferential voting and compulsory voting.
 And in the split second before you close this window in disgust, please trust me that these topics are nowhere near as boring as they seem.

 Look what I’m resorting to, dammit.